- Lung Cancer Basics

 External Beam Radiation delivers beams of radiation from outside of the body through the skin with the goal of killing the tumor.
 Treatments are given daily over 6-7 weeks.
 There are several ways external beam radiation is used:

 Stereotactic Radiotherapy, also called Stereotactic Body Radiotherapy (SBRT) or Stereotactic Ablative Radiotherapy (SABR) is a very precise form of radiation used to target the tumor and spare nearby healthy tissue.
 The CyberKnife® System, the TomoTherapy® System, Varian TrueBeam™ and NovalisTX® are devices that can deliver stereotactic radiotherapy using these methods.
+Typically SBRT is given in one to five treatments.
 Proton therapy can also be used to perform SBRT.
 Fiducials (gold markers) may be used in SBRT to make it easier to guide the radiation to the tumor.
 The markers are usually placed during an out-patient procedure.

 Brachytherapy (internal or implant radiation therapy) is radioactive material sealed in needles, seeds, wires or catheters is placed directly into or near a tumor.
 Brachytherapy allows a high dose of radiation to be placed near the tumor while avoiding nearby healthy tissue.
 It can also be used to help open an almost-blocked lung airway, to help stop bleeding or to increase the radiation dose in addition to regular external beam irradiation.
 This type of radiation generally requires anesthesia and an overnight hospital stay.